-If you ever use a fireplace, you need a chimney sweep.
-In the past ten years, we have had two chimney fires here, and one at the Farm.
+If you use a fireplace regularly, you need a chimney sweep.
+In the past 20 years, we have had two chimney fires here, and one at the Farm.
 It's not a joke.

 Spring and summer are the cheapest times to get it done.

 Posted by Bird Dog in The Culture, "Culture," Pop Culture and Recreation at 15:32 | Comments (28) | Trackbacks (0)